So you want to get into cross-country skiing but you live on the wrong side of the snow line? Here’s some recommendations on:

 Boot fit drives it

 - Find boots that fit.
 Figure out everything else based on that.
-XC ski boots should have a snug fit that holds the foot closely when worn with the appropriate weight of sock, and yet allows the foot and ankle to flex in a normal walking/running motion without noticeable pinching or rubbing.
+XC ski boots should hold the foot closely up to the base of the toe area when worn with the appropriate weight of sock, and yet allow the foot and ankle to flex in a normal walking/running motion without noticeable pinching or rubbing.
+Under no circumstances should they be snug at the toes, and toe tips should never touch the front end.

 - Try to get boots for one of these systems: NNN (New Nordic Norm), Salomon Prolink, or Fischer-Rossignol IFP/Turnamic.
 Why?
 Boots made for those three are compatible with each other’s bindings.
 Not so for bootsoles based on NNN-BC, Salomon Pilot, Salomon X-Adventure, and others.